 The Roman festival of Bacchus, usually referred to as the Bacchanalia, was a series of feast days held in honor of Bacchus.
 This Roman god of wine, ecstasy, freedom, fruitfulness, and vegetation was always up for a party.

+He represented a divine paradox: order found in chaos, freedom through ritual, and community discovered in celebration.
 His Greek equivalent was Dionysus and preceded him by several hundred years.
 The priests of Bacchus were women, men being forbidden from the priesthood by an old decree called the Senatus Consultum de Bacchanalibus.

 The Bacchanalia were very popular, and there is evidence that they were well-organized events that took place throughout Italy.
 People saw the festival as an opportunity to throw off the shackles and inhibitions of everyday life in joyful and often inebriated celebrations.